 MIRO RULES: This page explains how to get extra money from Mortgage Interest Run On.
 It is an extension of Support for Mortgage Interest.

-As a home owner, the extra payments may count towards certain housing costs if your benefits will stop.
+As a homeowner, the extra payments might count towards certain housing costs if your benefits will stop.

 But, you will only qualify if you are getting certain income-based benefits.
 The reason they are stopping can only be because either: